markdg/fixr1/README.md

 # fixr1
-Edit web pages of a live site using Python and ftplib
+Bulk update web pages of a live site using Python and ftplib.